 We expect the major demands on cash from operations in the next 12-18 months to come from capital expenditure on redevelopments and refurbishments of properties, as well as dividend payments.
-Other than rolling over the SEK2.64 billion of commercial paper outstanding, the company will need to refinance SEK2.15 billion of bonds and SEK1.93 billion of bank debt maturing in the next 18 months.
-We expect that company will use its proceeds from the divestment of Farsta Centrum to pay back debt including commercial paper, bank loans and bonds.
+Other than rolling over the SEK2.76 billion of commercial paper outstanding, the company will need to refinance SEK2.16 billion of bonds and SEK618 million of bank debt maturing in the next 18 months.

-Front-loaded debt maturity structure Debt maturities as of March 2020 SEK million
+Front-loaded debt maturity structure Debt maturities as of March 2021 SEK million